firetrap/Moody/first-time-with-moody.md

 In settings you are able to:

 - enable/disable notifications
-- change the default Moody notification ringtone
+- change the default Moody notification ring-tone
 - enable/disable vibrate
-- change sync frequency (15min - Never)
+- change sync frequency (15 minutes - Never)
 ![](http://i.imgur.com/9jDsUjy.png)

 ##Demo
 The demo it's short tutorial explaining the main features of the application.
-This toturial it will only run after the first successuful login.
+This tutorial it will only run after the first successful login.

 ![](http://i.imgur.com/aDoAD5f.png)
 ![](http://i.imgur.com/LZfA0nO.png)